blitzard7/decision-regression-tree/README.md

 The goal was to gain practical experience implementing machine learning models and understanding decision-making logic through code.
 The result is a console-based tool with features for importing/exporting data, querying a decision tree, and visualizing the results—all built around a lightweight, testable architecture.

+Now, a few years later, I’ve decided to revisit and continue working on this project—improving the decision tree implementation and extending it to support regression trees as well.

 ---

 ## What's Inside